Skip to content

 8. Click Create subscription.
 The subscription starts on the date you selected.

-Similarly, if you set the backdate_start_date to 15 January, the proration calculation is based on an imagined month running 15 January to 15 February.
-Because that month is 31 days, the pro-rata amount for the 17 days of 15 January to 1 February is 17 divided by 31 (or 0.548) of a normal monthly charge.
+Similarly, if you set the backdate_start_date to 15 January, Stripe bases the proration calculation on an imagined month running from 15 January to 15 February.
+That imagined month has 31 days, so the prorated amount for the 17 days from 15 January to 1 February is 17 divided by 31 (approximately 0.548) of a normal monthly charge.

-Another way to think about the calculation is to look at the backdated start date as the original start date and the beginning of the first full billing period as an updated start date.
+You can also view the calculation by considering the backdated start date as the original start date.
+The beginning of the first full billing period then becomes the updated start date.

 Backdating without charging users